-- (5) (a) For injuries or occupational diseases that occur from July 1, 2011, through June 30, 2013, the total amount of benefits paid for an impairment award and a permanent partial disability award granted to an injured worker may not exceed 375 weeks. - (b) For injuries or occupational diseases that occur on or after July 1, 2013, the total amount of benefits paid for an impairment award and a permanent partial disability award granted to an injured worker may not exceed 400 weeks. - (6) (a) The For the dates from July 1, 2011, through June 30, 2013, the weekly benefit rate for an impairment award or a permanent partial disability award is 66 2/3% of the wages received at the time of injury, but the rate may not exceed one-half 75% of the state's average weekly wage. - (b) As of July 1, 2013, the weekly benefit rate for an impairment award or a permanent partial disability award is 66 2/3% of the wages received at the time of injury, but the rate may not exceed the state's average weekly wage. - (c) The weekly benefit amount established for an injured worker as provided in subsection (6)(a) or (6)(b) as applicable may not be changed by a subsequent adjustment in the state's average weekly wage for future fiscal years. - (7) An undisputed impairment award may be paid biweekly or in a lump sum at the discretion of the worker.
-Lump sums paid for impairments are not subject to the requirements of 39-71-741, except that lump-sum conversions for benefits not accrued may be reduced to present value at the rate established by the department pursuant to 39-71-741(3) 39-71-741(5).

-- (8) If a worker suffers a subsequent compensable injury or injuries to the same part of the body, the award payable for the subsequent injury may not duplicate any amounts paid for the previous injury or injuries. - (9) If a worker is eligible for a rehabilitation plan, permanent partial disability benefits payable under this section must be calculated based on the wages that the worker earns or would be qualified to earn following the completion of the rehabilitation plan.

-$\frac{(10)}{(9)}$ As used in this section:
+(5) (a) For injuries or occupational diseases that occur from July 1, 2011, through June 30, 2013, the total amount of benefits paid for an impairment award and a permanent partial disability award granted to an injured worker may not exceed 375 weeks.

+- (b) For injuries or occupational diseases that occur on or after July 1, 2013, the total amount of benefits paid for an impairment award and a permanent partial disability award granted to an injured worker may not exceed 400 weeks. - (6) (a) The For the dates from July 1, 2011, through June 30, 2013, the weekly benefit rate for an impairment award or a permanent partial disability award is 66 2/3% of the wages received at the time of injury, but the rate may not exceed one-half 75% the state's average weekly wage. - (b) Beginning July 1, 2013, the weekly benefit rate for an impairment award or a permanent partial disability award is 66 2/3% of the wages received at the time of injury, but the rate may not exceed the state's average weekly wage. - (c) The weekly benefit amount established for an injured worker as provided in subsection (6)(a) or (6)(b), as applicable, may not be changed by a subsequent adjustment in the state's average weekly wage for future fiscal years. - (7) An undisputed impairment award may be paid biweekly or in a lump sum at the discretion of the worker.
+Lump sums paid for impairments are not subject to the requirements of 39-71-741, except that lump-sum conversions for benefits not accrued may be reduced to present value at the rate established by the department pursuant to 39-71-741(3) 39-71-741(6). - (8) If a worker suffers a subsequent compensable injury or injuries to the same part of the body, the award payable for the subsequent injury may not duplicate any amounts paid for the previous injury or injuries. - (9) If a worker is eligible for a rehabilitation plan, permanent partial disability benefits payable under this section must be calculated based on the wages that the worker earns or would be qualified to earn following the completion of the rehabilitation plan. - (10)(9) As used in this section: - 26 (a) "heavy labor activity" means the ability to lift over 50 pounds occasionally or up to 50 pounds 27 frequently; - 28 (b) "medium labor activity" means the ability to lift up to 50 pounds occasionally or up to 25 pounds 29 frequently; - (c) "light labor activity" means the ability to lift up to 20 pounds occasionally or up to 10 pounds